How Super Bowl Squares Work?

 How to Play Super Bowl Squares

 It is always fun to play Super Bowl Squares.
 Each player receives a board with 10 columns and 10 rows that intersect.
 This gives them a total of 100 squares.
-The columns are given to one team and the rows to the other.
+The columns are associated with one of the Super Bowl participants and the rows to the other.
 The numbers from zero to nine are then randomly selected for each row or column.
 This allows for any possible score combination.

 The pool that you enter will determine who gets which squares.
 Some pools assign squares randomly, while others allow players to purchase as many squares per quarter or auction off specific spots.